The Phantom of the Open: Plot

 In 1970s Britain, Maurice Flitcroft (Mark Rylance) works as a crane operator for Vickers in Barrow-in-Furness.
-Despite living a modest - though content - life himself, Maurice insists on bringing up his sons to believe that they can become whatever they want to be.
-His step-son Michael has consequently achieved strong academic qualifications and is now a rapidly-rising manager at the Vickers yard, while disco-loving twin sons Gene and James are encouraged to chase glory in dancing competitions.
-All the while, Maurice is himself supported by his eternally loyal and quietly optimistic wife, Jean (Sally Hawkins).
+He insists on bringing up his sons to believe that they can become whatever they want to be.
+His step-son Michael has achieved strong academic qualifications and is a rapidly rising manager at the Vickers yard, while disco-loving twin sons Gene and James are encouraged to chase glory in dancing competitions.
+All the while, Maurice is supported by his loyal and quietly optimistic wife, Jean (Sally Hawkins).

-Warned by Michael that an impending nationalisation of Vickers could result in him becoming redundant, Maurice is initially unsure of what he could turn to before finding himself by chance watching the British Open on TV.
-Learning of its £10,000 winning prize, Maurice reasons that golf cannot be a hard sport to learn and with his wife's encouragement decides to enter the following year.
-Having bought a cheap set of clubs and a sweater vest, Maurice begins looking for opportunities to practice in earnest.
+Warned by Michael that an impending nationalisation of Vickers could result in him becoming redundant, Maurice is unsure of what he could turn to before watching the British Open on TV.
+Learning of its £10,000 winning prize, he reasons that golf cannot be a hard sport to learn and decides to enter the following year.
 Learning golf from an instruction book, he begins by practicing on the local beach and on nearby fields.
-Put off by the elitist entry requirements of his local golf club, he unsuccessfully attempts to sneak onto the course after closing to practice when nobody is looking.
+Put off by the elitist entry requirements of his local golf club, he unsuccessfully attempts to sneak onto the course after closing to practice.

-With the tournament approaching and unsure of how to actually enter the tournament, Maurice simply writes a letter to the BBC golf presenter; he consequently learns that all he needs to do is fill in an application form.
+With the tournament approaching and unsure of how to enter, Maurice writes a letter to the BBC golf presenter; he consequently learns that all he needs to do is fill in an application form.
 After obtaining a form, he sidesteps the requirement for amateur entrants to declare their handicap by claiming he is a professional.
-Though The Royal and Ancient Golf Club of St Andrews have never heard of him, they reason that no-one would ever dare lie on the application form and therefore accept his entry into the 1976 Open without investigation.
-At the tournament, Maurice confidently achieves a score of 121 - the worst score by a "professional" golfer in the tournament's history.
-With the tournament broadcast live on TV, his performance unknowingly has several effects - Michael is humiliated by his step-father and is advised by his managers to distance himself from Maurice for the sake of his career, but at the same time the sporting public is captivated by Maurice and want to know more about him, resulting in a spate of interviews and articles in the national press.
+Though The Royal and Ancient Golf Club of St Andrews have never heard of him, they reason that no-one would ever dare lie on the application form and accept his entry into the 1976 Open without investigation.
+At the tournament, Maurice achieves a score of 121 - the worst score by a "professional" golfer in the tournament's history.
+With the tournament broadcast live on TV, his performance has several effects - Michael is humiliated and is advised by his managers to distance himself from Maurice for the sake of his career, but the sporting public is captivated by Maurice, resulting in a spate of interviews and articles in the national press.